oomsinsukit/data-fraud-pipeline/README.md

 ## Overview

-The Fraud Detection Data Pipeline is a scalable solution for detecting fraudulent transactions in real-time.
-It ingests transaction data via **Kafka**, processes it with a pre-trained **Machine Learning (ML) model**, and stores the results in a PostgreSQL database for further analysis.
+The Fraud Detection Data Pipeline is a  detecting fraudulent transactions in real-time.
+It ingests transaction data via Kafka, processes it with a pre-trained Machine Learning (ML) model, and stores the results in a PostgreSQL database for further analysis.

-The pipeline is managed by **Apache Airflow**, ensuring a robust and automated workflow.
+The pipeline is managed by Apache Airflow, ensuring a robust and automated workflow.

 ---